- Summary

 - Podcasts

 The lively seaport town of Eureka—the largest coastal city between San Francisco and Portland, Oregon—has split-personality charm.
 There’s a sense of history in the handsomely restored Victorian-era Old Town district, along with a still-working seaport where crusty fishing boats chug in and out of a protected harbor, and logging trucks that rumble through town.
-Eureka also has an eco-conscious college vibe, thanks to Cal Poly Humboldt, in the nearby town of Arcata.
+Eureka also has an eco-conscious and highly artistic college-town vibe, thanks to its position between The College of the Redwoods and Cal Poly Humboldt located in Arcata.

 Hundreds of ornate 19th-century homes reflect the prosperity of Eureka’s formative years, when lumber was king.
 One example: the Carson Mansion, a paragon of elaborate Queen Anne architecture, is now home to a private club at the end of Second Street.
 The entire city is a state historic landmark, a captivating mix of nature and culture with a small-town feel.